 Our Heads of Learning Areas are responsible for managing and delivering subjects in the curriculum within their specific learning area.
 They also manage student issues in their learning area including behaviour, attendance and assessment.

-JESS MURRAY & KASIE FRANKLIN
+JESS MURRAY & CANDACE DALBY

 Year Coordinators are responsible for year groups, with their primary focus on pastoral care of students.
 This may involve counselling or referring students to other services as well as organising reward and whole of year activities including camps and excursions.
 Parents should contact Year Coordinators to discuss issues such as homework for extended absences or progress reports on individual students.

-Our College Psychologist provides academic and personal development counsel and advice to students and can be referred to by parents or staff with parent approval.
+Our College Psychologist provides academic and personal development counsel and advice to students and can be referred by parents or staff with parent approval.

 Our College Nurse is available three days per week.
 Responsibilities include health promotion programs, early intervention, assessments and referrals.